Edmund is a biostatistician with over ten years of experience in clinical research. He loves to study human-inherited traits.

 This is one of those questions that seems like it should have an easy answer when it really doesn’t.
-In fact, there is some debate over what the most rare eye color actually is.
-This is partly because "rare” itself can be a relative term, since one eye color might be very rare in a certain part of the world and extremely common in another.
+In fact, there is some debate over what the rarest eye color actually is.
+This is partly because "rare” itself can be a relative term since one eye color might be very rare in a certain part of the world and extremely common in another.

 Though hard scientific evidence is hard to come by, we can say with certainty what some of the less common colors are.

 |Eye colors from most rare to most common:|

 • Green, Amber and Violet/Red (these three are extremely rare)

 • Black (no eyes are true black, just very dark brown)

 Though scientific research is lacking, it is very likely that green is one of the rarest eye colors worldwide.
 It's commonly quoted that only 2% of the world’s population has green eyes, though it’s difficult to determine where that number came from.

 Even if the number is accurate, 2% of the world's 7.3 billion people is 146 million.
 This is roughly the population of Russia.
 That's not to say that green eyes aren't special, because they are!
 It just depends on where you happen to be.
 In most parts of the world, almost everyone has brown hair and eyes, with green being very rare or absent altogether.